gcv/cupboard/README.md

 1. Clone the Cupboard Git repository.
 2. Run `ant package`.
 This pulls down all dependencies and puts them into the `lib` directory.
-Then it compiles Cupboard's source into Java class files and packages it into a jar file.
+Then it compiles Cupboard's source into Java class files and packages everything into a jar file.
 3. Copy the Cupboard jar and its dependencies to wherever you normally copy your Clojure dependencies.
 Make sure to add them to your project's classpath.

+## Documentation

+Cupboard's documentation is still a work in progress.
+Please refer to the `doc` directory in the source distribution.